 The decision to impose any fine or financial penalty shall identify the factors considered by the Commission or a Commission Delegee in setting the amount.

 Each day during which a violation continues may constitute a separate violation, and each instance and provision of the state Marijuana laws, including M.G.L. c.
-94G, and 935 CMR 500.000, that is violated may constitute a separate violation.
+94G, and 935 CMR 500.000: Adult Use of Marijuana, that is violated may constitute a separate violation.

 The Commission or a Commission Delegee, in determining the amount of fine or financial penalty to impose may consider greater or lesser amount depending on aggravating or mitigating circumstances including, but not limited to: